R. F. Delderfield: Autobiography

 In For My Own Amusement (1972), Delderfield discusses the inspiration for the storylines and tells in anecdotes the origin of several of his characters.
 He believed that authors draw inspiration from the scenes of their youth, pointing out that Charles Dickens' characters nearly always used the stagecoach, when he was writing in the age of the train.
 Delderfield calls his sources "character farms", the main ones being his time in Addiscombe, schooldays, and his time at the Exmouth Chronicle.
 Of The Avenue and A Horseman Riding By he said, "I set out to tell a straightforward story of a group of undistinguished British people—the only kind of people I really know."
 Delderfield pointed out in this autobiography that he had been criticized for his very conventional views of women's social roles.

 Death

 Delderfield died at his home, then called Dove Cottage, in Sidmouth of lung cancer, and was survived by his widow, the former May Evans, whom he married in 1936.
 They had a son and a daughter.
-A brother, Eric (1909–95) survived him and wrote several books on the history of England's West Country.
+A brother, Eric Delderfield (1909–1995) survived him and wrote several books on the history of England's West Country.